mozilla/ichnaea/docs/api/search.rst

 key **(required)**
     The `key` is the mac address of the Bluetooth network.
 So for example a valid key would look similar to `ff:23:45:67:89:ab`.

+age
+    The number of milliseconds since this BLE beacon was last seen.

 signal
     The received signal strength (RSSI) in dBm, typically in the range of